greatislander/c2lc-project-website/src/resources/weavly-for-users-with-low-vision.md

 ![Weavly world selector ](/assets/media/world-selector.jpg "Weavly world selector ")

 There are backgrounds with various themes and visual content available on the Weavly coding environment.
-It is recommended to begin with a simplified background, such as sketchpad and gradually select backgrounds with visual elements to suit the user’s ability and preference.
+It is recommended to begin with a simplified background, such as 'Sketchpad' and gradually select backgrounds with visual elements to suit the user’s ability and preference.

 #### Adjusting speed of a playing program